 Prepare to thrive in our challenging academic environment.
 We have programs beginning in high school available to ensure your success in business school and beyond.

 Who Should Apply: 10th- and 11th-grade students from underrepresented groups, first-generation college students, and students from lower socioeconomic standing with a GPA of 3.0 or higher.
-Seniors may apply, but will be placed on an as-available basis.
-Timing: September–April
+12th grade students may apply, but will be placed on a waitlist.

-Who Should Apply: High-potential high school juniors from underrepresented groups
+Who Should Apply: Rising high school seniors and some juniors (on a space-available basis)

 Who Should Apply: U-M first-year students looking to transfer to Ross with limited exposure to rigorous academics in high school.
-Applicants must be enrolled in at least one BBA prerequisite course.
+Applicants must be enrolled in one BBA prerequisite course.

 Who Should Apply: This program is intended for students from underrepresented groups, first-generation college students, and students with limited exposure to rigorous academics in high school.
 It is by invitation only to incoming Ross first-year students.

 Invitation Timeline: Invitations are sent March-April.

 Program Timeline: The residential four-week program runs July through August before a student’s first year at Ross.
 The academic portion of the program is ongoing through sophomore year.